-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 Prosecutors said Buck paid men with drugs and money to feed a sexual fetish that included having them pose in underwear and injecting some of them with large doses of drugs.

-District Attorney Jackie Lacey has defended her decision not to bring charges sooner or file homicide charges.
+District Attorney Jackie Lacey has defended her decision not to bring a case sooner or file homicide charges.
 She said there was insufficient evidence to charge Buck in the deaths and that it made more sense to proceed with a federal prosecution that would bring a minimum 20-year sentence if he’s convicted.

 Lacey, who is black, denied that Buck, who had given her a $100 donation that she later returned, received any favoritism.
 She said investigators didn’t have the necessary witnesses to make an arrest until the latest victim provided the account that gave them their big break.